soulwife/cli_crawler/README.md

 TODO:
 ----------------

-*  Add Composer and Psr Logger (when it will be out of TT)
+ Add Composer and Psr Logger (when it will be out of TT)

-*  Add Docker...after Composer ;)
-*  Add more tests
+ Add more tests

-*  Add other report formats
+ Add other report formats